hyearchom/find-trip/Readme.md

 	- distance from the place of origin where algoritmus is searching
 	- unit is kilometer
 	- optional argument, default value is '20'

-### Cached:
-- can be found as script `findtrip_cached.py`
-- adds option to search in previously results
-- can be run without internet connection or on devices, where Open Street Map module is hard to install (et. mobile phones, tablets...)
-- previous result are saved in file `findtrip_history.dat` and need to transfered to be used in cached version